Network community detection via neural embeddings: Discussion

 Third, while we restricted ourselves to the community detection task, graph embeddings have been used for other tasks, including link prediction, node classification, and anomaly detection.
 Investigating the theoretical foundation behind the performance of neural embeddings in other tasks is a promising research direction.

-Even with these caveats, we believe that our study will provide the foundation for future studies that uncover the inner workings of neural embedding methods and bridge the study of artificial neural networks to network science.
+We believe that our study will provide the foundation for future studies that uncover the inner workings of neural embedding methods and bridge the study of artificial neural networks to network science.